wesley-dean-flexion/handbook/_pages/about-us/offices/washington-dc.md

 ### Once inside GSA

-When entering from the F Street entrance, continue straight past security down the hallway in front of you.
-At the end of the hallway, take the elevators up to floor four.
-Once out of the elevators, take two quick right turns and you&rsquo;ll be in the fourth floor infill.
-A map is here.
+When entering from the F Street entrance, go left once you exit the security area.
+Go down the hallway, past the Auditorium, to the set of elevators.
+Take the elevators up to floor three.
+Once out of the elevators, take a right turn and you&rsquo;ll be on the third floor, wing one.

 ## How do I&hellip;